brainstormforce/bb-header-footer/readme.txt

 = 1.1.3 =
 - New: Added theme support for the primer theme and it's child theme.
 - Improvement: Allow theme's to declare support for the plugin in their code.
+- Improvement: Add header/footer on page using Beaver Builders functions instead of adding via shortcodes.

 = 1.1.2 =
 - New: Sticky headers!